• Skip to primary navigation

 • Granulated sugar - I have only made this recipe with granulated sugar.
 I have not made this recipe with sugar substitutes (if you do, please consult your sugar substitute packaging for correct quantities).
 Sugars acts as a preservative in this recipe, so if you do use a sugar substitute, keep in mind that your jam will not keep as long.

-• Lemon juice - Helps cut the sweetness of your jam and adds a bright, fresh element.
+• Lemon juice - Helps cut the sweetness of your jam and adds a bright, fresh flavor.
 It also helps prevent the growth of bacteria.
+A small amount of lemon juice won't make your jam taste like lemon.

 Making strawberry jam in a saucepan.